 Star the statement that best represents your view and write why.
 What causes type 2 diabetes?
 What does this graph mean to you?
 "All the health data show that we're getting fatter and sicker as a country, but I don't think a simple lack of willpower is the main problem.
 We need to stop talking about individual behavior around diet and exercise.
 We need to focus on the social conditions that are making people unhealthy."
-"People need to choose more activity, When finished with the Chalk Under 520,000 540 - 540,000 Over 580,000 Yearly Income Taxon Month 2200,000 Feb.
-580,000 Feb.
-580,000 Taxon Month 2200,000 Feb.
-580,000 Feb.
-580, less screen time, and decide to eat in a healthy way.
+"People need to choose more activity, less screen time, and decide to eat in a healthy way.
 In the end, we are responsible for the lives we lead."
-(See teacher resource for copy master) Talk posters, return to your seat and draw/revise your own picture that illustrates the causes of type 2 diabetes.
-(See teacher resource for copy master) (See teacher resource for copy master) Respond to this quote: I know A LOT about type 2 diabetes Type 2 diabetes can be prevented or controlled by "As a culture, we've become upset by the tobacco companies advertising to children, but we sit idly by while the food companies do the very same thing.
+(See teacher resource for copy master) When finished with the Chalk Talk posters, return to your seat and draw/revise your own picture that illustrates the causes of type 2 diabetes.
+(See teacher resource for copy master) Image: split of the split of Respond to this quote: I know A LOT about type 2 diabetes Type 2 diabetes can be prevented or controlled by "As a culture, we've become upset by the tobacco companies advertising to children, but we sit idly by while the food companies do the very same thing.
 And we could make a claim that the toll taken on the public health by a poor diet rivals that taken by tobacco."
-(See teacher resource for copy master) I have NO personal connection I have MANY personal connections I know LITTLE about type 2 diabetes
+(See teacher resource for copy master) I have NO I have MANY personal personal connection connections I know LITTLE about type 2 diabetes